 Part of the beauty of the human experience is how people communicate with one another.
 Everyone has quirks in their choice of words, intonation, and nonverbal expression.
 Language is a form of expression that helps humans weave together and make sense of their personal identities, heritages, spirituality, and unique stories.
 For example, Native Hawaiians talk story as a means of passing on cultural values, history, and life lessons.
 Both consciously and unconsciously, humans change the way they communicate depending on who they are speaking with.
 Code-switching is when someone switches between language choices depending on who they are speaking with.
 Sometimes code-switching is done as a form of protection against bias from a dominant group.
 For example, Black Americans will code-switch to sound “more White” in order to try and reduce the possibility of race-based discrimination.

-There are over 7000 spoken languages worldwide that play an active role in preserving culture, identity, and values.
-In the United States, there are over 5 million multilingual students in the school system, making them one of the fastest growing student populations.
+There are over 7,000 spoken languages worldwide that play an active role in preserving culture, identity, and values.
+In the United States, there are over five million multilingual students in the school system, making them one of the fastest growing student populations.
 Unfortunately, there are persistent opportunity gaps in math education for multilingual learners.
 Multilingual learners perform roughly 25% lower on math assessments than their peers, which should come as no surprise since 70% of teachers do not feel prepared to teach multilingual learners, and 80% of teachers do not feel their materials include appropriate supports.

-• The use of students’ first language is a human right and should be promoted in the mathematics classroom
+• The use of students’ first language is a human right and should be promoted in the mathematics classroom.

-• Multilingual learners should be viewed as students who possess knowledge, strengths, and resources
+• Multilingual learners should be viewed as students who possess knowledge, strengths, and resources.

-• Every mathematics teacher is a language teacher — particularly the academic language used to formulate and communicate mathematics learning
+• Every mathematics teacher is a language teacher—'particularly the academic language used to formulate and communicate mathematics learning.

 Though these principles can feel daunting to take on as an educator, there are practical ways to begin implementing them in the classroom to help create a language-inclusive environment where students of all linguistic backgrounds can engage in rich mathematical discourse.